-As a Thai chef, I have been making Thai curries for over 20 years, continually tweaking the recipes to make them better and better.
-You'll find they're also easy to follow, and as a bonus, you'll find the recipes so much healthier and also fresher tasting than many restaurant curries simply because you get to choose your own (fresh) ingredients.
+Curries are easy to follow, and as a bonus, you'll find the recipes so much healthier and also fresher tasting than many restaurant curries simply because you get to choose your own (fresh) ingredients.
 The paste or curry sauce is also made fresh, not pre-made and sitting around - that makes a big difference.
-And if you like, you can make... them 100% organic and/or gluten-free.
+And if you like, you can make them 100% organic and/or gluten-free.
 Enjoy!

 A golden-hued Thai chicken curry simmered with individual spices, fresh herbs, and a hint of cinnamon.
 A swirl of coconut milk is added at the end which adds a rich, creamy texture for the ultimate Thai taste.
 Whole chicken pieces, such as drumsticks, lend very tender results, and chunky wedges of potato round out the dish.

 This sumptuous Coconut Curry Chicken recipe is cooked entirely from scratch, yet is very easy to make.
-To save time, here I've dispense making a separate paste - all the ingredients are simply set into the curry pot as you have them ready.
+To save time, make a separate paste - all the ingredients are simply set into the curry pot as you have them ready.
 It comes paired with sweet potato or yam for just a touch of sweetness in an otherwise savory Thai curry that's just perfect for fall.

 Massaman Curry is a popular dish from the south of Thailand.
 Its flavors are indicative of Malaysian curries, with warm spices like cinnamon, cardamom, and cloves.
 Added to this mixture are lemongrass, red chili, plus cumin and coriander seeds cooked together in coconut milk for a fragrant, rich-tasting curry.
 Serve this fantastic chicken curry with coconut rice plus a cold lager for a complete Thai treat (recipe included)!

-If you like chicken curry, try my Thai Jungle Curry, which is based on a famous dish from Chiang Mai.
+If you like chicken curry, try Thai Jungle Curry, which is based on a famous dish from Chiang Mai.
 Spicy and layered with flavor, this curry is a splendid variation of red curry.
-Usually made with wild meats (which most Westerners would have trouble obtaining and stomaching), here I've created my own version using chicken.
-I've also replaced the original broth with a little coconut milk, which I find adds more thickness and flavor to the sauce.
+Usually made with wild meats (which most Westerners would have trouble obtaining and stomaching), here we use chicken.
+Replace the original broth with a little coconut milk, which adds more thickness and flavor to the sauce.
 Note that Jungle Curry can also be made with pork or other red or wild meats of your choice.